-Law firms will always need attorneys with energy, experience, and skill in order to survive.
+Law firms will always need attorneys with energy, experience, and skill to survive.
 Smart firms strive to help their people realize their full potential while others take a much narrower view of their relationships with their attorneys.
 While attorney performance is a combination of several factors, the following signs may indicate that law firm performance management may be a problem at your firm.

 1. Underperforming Lawyers

 When firms struggle with poor-performing lawyers, the root of the problem is usually not inadequate compensation.
 Underperformance is usually attributed to a firm’s lack of transparency and clear progression path for its lawyers.
 These firms often lack a communication process that ensures attorneys receive regular performance feedback.
 As a result, the lawyers at these firms are typically unsure that their hard work will pay off.

 2. Negative Culture

 Firms struggling with attorney performance typically have one or more negative factors in their culture.
-The most common include a lack of transparency, fairness in the evaluation of performance and pay, a commitment to training and development, reliable communication systems, and a commitment to diversity.
-Firms that suffer from poor attorney performance should first evaluate their law firm culture.
+The most common include a lack of transparency and fairness in the evaluation of performance and pay, a poor commitment to training associates, unreliable communication systems, and a poor commitment to diversity.
+Firms with poor attorney performance should first evaluate their law firm culture.

 3. Poor Evaluation Measurements